 Part of the ‘Lawyerist Healthy Law Firm’Learn more

 What makes a happy employee?
 Gallup’s research tells that the most satisfied employees are engaged at work.
 Engaged employees have clarity about expectations, believe they have opportunities for professional growth, and know their opinions matter.
-As the team manager, you’re responsible for creating a law firm where employees are engaged.
+As the law firm’s team leader, you’re responsible for creating a law firm where employees are engaged.
 This requires managing people effectively.

 In Julie Zhuo’s book The Making of a Manager, she lays out three qualities of effective management—people, purpose, and process—and we’ve added our fourth: path.